awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 1. In the navigation pane, choose **Commits**\.
 In the commit history view, a history of commits for the repository in the default branch is displayed, in reverse chronological order of the commit date\.
 Date and time are in coordinated universal time \(UTC\)\.
 You can view the commit history of a different branch by choosing the view selector button and then choosing a branch from the list\.
 If you are using tags in your repository, you can view a commit with a specific tag and its parents by choosing that tag in the view selector button\.
 ![\[The commits view in the console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-commit-list.png)

 1. To view the difference between a commit and its parent, and to see any comments on the changes, choose the abbreviated commit ID\.
-For more information, see [Compare a Commit to Its Parent](how-to-compare-commits.md#how-to-compare-commits-parent) and [Comment on a Commit](how-to-commit-comment.md)\.
-To view the difference between a commit and any other commit specifier, including a branch, tag, or commit ID, see [Compare Any Two Commit Specifiers](how-to-compare-commits.md#how-to-compare-commits-compare)\.
+For more information, see [Compare a commit to its parent](how-to-compare-commits.md#how-to-compare-commits-parent) and [Comment on a commit](how-to-commit-comment.md)\.
+To view the difference between a commit and any other commit specifier, including a branch, tag, or commit ID, see [Compare any two commit specifiers](how-to-compare-commits.md#how-to-compare-commits-compare)\.

 1. Do one or more of the following:
    + To view the date and time a change was made, hover over the commit date\.
    + To view the full commit ID, copy and then paste it into a text editor or other location\.
 To copy it, choose **Copy ID**\.
    + To view the code as it was at the time of a commit, choose **Browse**\.
 The contents of the repository as they were at the time of that commit is displayed in the **Code** view\.
 The view selector button displays the abbreviated commit ID instead of a branch or tag\.

-### View a Graph of the Commit History of a Repository<a name="how-to-view-commit-details-console-visualizer"></a>
+### View a graph of the commit history of a repository<a name="how-to-view-commit-details-console-visualizer"></a>

 You can view a graph of the commits made to a repository\.
 The **Commit Visualizer** view is a directed acyclic graph \(DAG\) representation of all the commits made to a branch of the repository\.
 This graphical representation can help you understand when commits and associated features were added or merged\.
 It can also help you pinpoint when a change was made in relation to other changes\.